SAP/sap-customer-data-cloud-toolkit/README.md

 # SAP Customer Data Cloud toolkit

 ## About this project

-The Browser Extension created to extend the existing functionality of the SAP Customer Data Cloud Console(https://console.gigya.com).
+This Browser Extension was created to extend the existing functionality of the [SAP Customer Data Cloud Console](https://console.gigya.com).

 #### Features: